jbowyers/chartinator/README.md

     chartType: 'BarChart',

     // Chart Id - The id applied to the chart container element as an id and a class
-    // This is overridden if the chart element has an id or is user defined
+    // This is overridden if the chart element has an id or the id is user defined
     chartId: 'c24_' + Math.random().toString(36).substr(2, 9),

     // The class to apply to the dynamically created chart container element